A projector screen with a flat and eggshell finish side-by-side

 When it comes to projector screens, the sheen of the paint can greatly impact the quality of the image displayed.
 Flat paint absorbs light rather than reflecting it, which can result in a loss of brightness and contrast.
 Eggshell paint reflects more light than flat paint, which can help to enhance the image quality.
 However, if the room is prone to reflections or glare, the sheen of the eggshell paint can cause distracting hot spots on the screen.

-See also How Far to Mount Tv From Floor
+See also How to Hang a Tv Without a Mount

 Satin paint is another option for projector screens.
 It reflects even more light than eggshell paint, which can result in even better image quality.
 However, like eggshell paint, it can also cause hot spots on the screen if there are reflections or glare in the room.
 Satin paint is a good choice for rooms with controlled lighting, where the screen can be positioned to avoid any potential hot spots.